Research on Dandelions and Cancer

 - If you use the Dandelion Root Capsule the dosage is 500 mg, taken 3 times per day.

 - For both the leaf tincture and the Dandelion Root Tincture the dosage is 100 drops added to water, taken 3 times per day.
 When taking a tincture you should hold it under the tongue for 30 seconds before swallowing.

 - These are approximate dosage suggestions, see the precautions listed below.

 John Di Carlo Heals Leukemia with Dandelion Tea

 John DiCarlo, 72, heals from leukemia with dandelion tea.
 John was admitted to the hospital three years ago with leukemia.
 Even after aggressive treatment, he was sent home to put his affairs in order with his wife and four children.
 At the time, the cancer clinic suggested he try drinking dandelion tea.
 Four months later, he returned to the clinic in complete remission, and has been cancer free for over three years.
 He said his doctor credits the dandelion tea that he had been drinking.
 Link to the article.

-While there are no negative side effects from taking the dandelion herb, some people may have allergic reactions to it.
-Those may include a rash or mouth sores.
+Some people may have allergic reactions to dandelion that may include a rash or mouth sores.
 If you are allergic to yarrow, iodine, ragweed, marigold, chrysanthemums, chamomile, or daisies, you may also be allergic to dandelion.
 Dandelion might cause heartburn in some people, so try cutting back your dosage and then slowly building up to see if that helps alleviate the symptoms.
 If you have gallbladder problems or gallstones, you should consult a doctor before taking dandelion.
-Dandelion is a diuretic and may cause your body to dehydrate, so keep your fluids up by drinking water throughout the day.
+Dandelion is a diuretic and may cause dehydration so keep your fluids up by drinking purified water throughout the day.
 Consult a doctor if you are taking other medications.